NLnetLabs/cascade/doc/manual/source/hsms.rst

 If you installed Cascade via a DEB or RPM package you should also already have the :program:`kmip2pkcs11` software installed, unless you explicitly opted not to install it.
-If you :doc:`build from source <building>`, we also provide instructions how to install :program:`kmip2pkcs11`.
+You can also :doc:`build the software <building>`, from source.

+.. seealso:: We provide man pages for both the :doc:`kmip2pkcs11 daemon<kmip2pkcs11:man/kmip2pkcs11>` and :doc:`configuration file<kmip2pkcs11:man/kmip2pkcs11-config.toml>`.

 When installed via a package the daemon will not be run automatically.
 This is because you will need to:

-- Edit the :doc:`kmip2pkcs11 configuration file<man/kmip2pkcs11-config.toml>`
+- Edit the :doc:`kmip2pkcs11 configuration file<kmip2pkcs11:man/kmip2pkcs11-config.toml>`
   to set the location of your PKCS#11 module.
-- Depending on your PKCS#11 module you may need to set vendor specific environment variables for the :program:`kmip2pkcs11` process.
+- Depending on your PKCS#11 module, you may need to set vendor specific environment variables for the :program:`kmip2pkcs11` process.
-  Alternatively, you may need to ensure that vendor specific configuration files and possibly other software is installed and correctly configured.
+  You may also need to ensure that vendor specific configuration files and possibly other software is installed and correctly configured.
 - Ensure that the :program:`kmip2pkcs11` user has access to the resources needed by the PKCS#11 module to be loaded.
 - Use the (vendor specific) PKCS#11 module setup process to create a token